 How Do I Choose Phone Storage?

-Using the numbers above can be helpful if you know how much of those types of data you normally store on your device.
-If you run out of storage often on your current phone, consider increasing the amount based on how much more data you would store if you were able to.
+Using the numbers above can be helpful if you know the types of data you normally store on your device.
+If you run out of storage on your latest phone, consider increasing the amount based on how much more data you would store if you were able to.

-The best way to begin choosing the right phone storage for your needs is by evaluating your mobile device habits.
-What are your favorite things to do that relate to your phone?
-Are you the photographer of your friend group, or do you love capturing videos of life’s precious moments?
+The best way to start picking the right phone storage is by looking at your mobile device habits.
+What are a few things that relate to your phone?
+Are you the photographer of your friend group, or do you love capturing videos of life’s moments?
 Are you a big-time gamer, a lover of movies, an avid traveler or all of the above?

-Another specific aspect to consider is whether you have another phone.
+Another factor to consider is whether you have another phone.
 If you use a work phone or some type of secondary device, your main phone will have more space, as you won’t have to use it for emails or other work responsibilities.

-A good rule of thumb for the casual smartphone user is to choose a phone with 64GB of memory.
+A rule of thumb for the casual smartphone user is to choose a phone with at least 128GB of storage.
+With app sizes growing, cameras improving and 4K video becoming standard, 64GB is increasingly tight for everyday use.

 Use a MicroSD Card

-If your phone allows it, you can add a microSD card, which functions as external storage that doesn’t affect your phone’s internal storage.
-A microSD card allows you to transfer data on the card to other devices.
-If you have an iPhone, this will unfortunately not be an option for you, but this solution is available for most Android phones.
+If your phone lets you, you can add a microSD card, which functions as external storage that doesn’t affect your phone’s internal storage.
+A microSD card lets you move data on the card to other devices.
+If you have an iPhone, this will sadly not be an option.
+But this option is available for Android phones.
+Physical storage upgrades usually cost $50-$200 per tier, so it’s worth comparing that cost against a cloud storage subscription depending on your preferences.

 Take Advantage of Cloud Storage

 Cloud storage is a great way to keep your data safely backed up even if you’re not out of storage.
-If you don’t have enough storage space, backing up your data on the cloud allows you to delete that same information off your device.
-In turn, getting rid of some of this data will take you closer to your base storage and free up your device for other things.
+If you don’t have enough storage space, backing up your data on the cloud lets you delete that same information off your device.
+In turn, getting rid of some of this data will bring you closer to your base storage and free up your device for other things.

 Apple devices connect to iCloud, though you could also use other cloud storage services like Google Drive.
-Since Apple devices don’t have a microSD card slot, using a cloud solution is a helpful option to increase your device’s storage.
+Since Apple devices don’t have a microSD card slot, a cloud solution is an especially helpful option.
+Cloud storage is also quite affordable, usually costing just $1-$3 per month for 100GB-200GB of space, which makes it an affordable alternative to buying a higher-storage device outright.

 Android devices have options like Google Drive, Dropbox and OneDrive for cloud storage.
-Similar to iCloud, these services allow you to get to your data from several devices without it taking up much internal storage on any of them.
+Similar to iCloud, these services allow you to access your data from multiple devices without it taking up much internal storage on any of them.

 Free up Space Manually

-Though cleaning data out of your phone’s memory may take some time, it will help your phone’s operating system run more smoothly.
-In your phone’s settings, you’ll see a breakdown of how much storage different types of data use.
-You can then go through your device and delete what you no longer need — this could be photos, videos, messages, apps or other types of data.
-Doing this regularly will help your phone run more smoothly.
+In your phone’s settings, you’ll see an overview of how much storage different types of data use.
+You can then go through your device and delete what you no longer need – this could be photos, videos, messages, apps or other types of data.

-You can also free up space by deleting the cache data on various apps and browsers.
-Do keep in mind that deleting information in your cache will clear out your internet files, but it may not make a big enough change in your storage capacity for you to notice.
-Deleting your cache data is often as simple as clearing your internet history.
+You can also free up space by deleting the cache data on apps and browsers.
+Keep in mind that deleting information in your cache will clear your internet files.
+But it might not make a big enough change in your storage capacity for you to notice.
+Deleting your cache data is usually as easy as clearing your internet history.
 Check the settings on the apps you use to see if they have an option to clear their data.

 Find the Right Phone for Your Needs With Gazelle

-If you’re searching for a phone with adequate storage at an affordable price, we can help you get a good deal that’s worth your money.
-At Gazelle, we sell used and refurbished devices to give you cost-effective options for purchasing a new phone.
-We provide you with straightforward device options to fulfill your needs, making the buying process as simple and convenient as possible.
+If you’re looking for a phone with adequate storage at an affordable price, we help you get a deal that’s worth your money.
+At Gazelle, we sell used and refurbished devices to give you affordable options for purchasing a new phone.
+We provide you with easy device options to fulfill your needs, which makes the buying process as convenient as possible.

 Gazelle launched in 2007, pioneering the reCommerce industry.
-We functioned as an online service for the first several years of our company’s life, offering a trade-in service with instant quotes and free shipping.
-When our business began to grow, we opened a store in 2014 for people just like you to buy certified pre-owned devices.
+We started as an online service giving trade-ins with instant quotes and free shipping, and as our business grew, we opened a retail store in 2014 so you can buy certified pre-owned devices.
+Today, Gazelle remains one of the most trusted names in consumer electronics trade-ins and resale in the United States.